tekknolagi/tekknolagi.github.com/_posts/2026-05-18-travel-notes-rubykaigi-hakodate.md

 Yamato moved our luggage
 -->

 We had an uneventful and reasonably easy trip home.
+Whew.
+Long post for a long trip.